I’ve been through some stuff in my life, just like everyone else has.

 Things happen to us or around us that change us, change the way we see the world, and the way we think about things.

 Travelling changed me, marriage changed me, loss changed me.
 Anxiety did as well, and disappointment.
 Even blogging changed me.
-Learning more about who God and what He thinks about me has certainly changed me.
+Learning more about who God is and what He thinks about me has certainly changed me.

 Most of these things brought subtle, slow changes that became evident over time.
 I didn’t even notice them at first.